 Cor van den Bos was on the Executive Board of SNS Reaal N.V. until August 2008; in this position, he was responsible for all insurance operations.
-He is the Chairman of the Supervisory Board of CED, a.s.r.
-2014 annual report Report of the Supervisory Board a claims-processing manager, and of Noordwijkse Woningstichting, a housing corporation.
+He is the Chairman of the Supervisory Board of CED, a claims-processing manager, and of Noordwijkse Woningstichting, a housing corporation.
 Cor serves as a non-executive member of the Board of Kardan, which initiates, develops and manages projects and assets, mainly in Real Estate and Water Infrastructure in promising Emerging Markets.

-Current term of office: 15 June 2011 to 15 June 2015
+First appointed on: 15 December 2008 Current term of office: 15 June 2011 to 15 June 2015